F88/promidas/lib/repository/docs/USAGE.md

      *
      * Only this method and `refreshSnapshot` perform HTTP calls.
      *
-     * @throws {Error} When the underlying ProtoPedia API call fails
-     * (for example, due to network issues, invalid credentials, or
+     * Returns a Result type indicating success with stats or failure with error details.
-     * unexpected upstream errors).
-In case of failure, any existing
+     * In case of failure, any existing in-memory snapshot remains unchanged.
-     * in-memory snapshot remains unchanged.
+     *
-     */
-    setupSnapshot(params: ListPrototypesParams): Promise<void>;
+     * @returns SnapshotOperationResult with ok: true and stats on success,
+     *          or ok: false with error details on failure */ setupSnapshot(
+        params: ListPrototypesParams,
+    ): Promise<SnapshotOperationResult>;

     /**
      * Refresh the snapshot using the same strategy as the last
      * `setupSnapshot` call, or a reasonable default when it has not
      * been called yet.
      *
-     * @throws {Error} When the underlying ProtoPedia API call fails
-     * (for example, due to network issues, invalid credentials, or
+     * Returns a Result type indicating success with stats or failure with error details.
-     * unexpected upstream errors).
-In case of failure, the current
+     * In case of failure, the current in-memory snapshot is preserved.
-     * in-memory snapshot is preserved.
+     *
-     */
-    refreshSnapshot(): Promise<void>;
+     * @returns SnapshotOperationResult with ok: true and stats on success,
+     *          or ok: false with error details on failure */ refreshSnapshot(): Promise<SnapshotOperationResult>;
     getPrototypeFromSnapshotByPrototypeId(
         prototypeId: number,
     ): Promise<DeepReadonly<NormalizedPrototype> | null>;